 The Loft of Casa Batlló in Barcelona was created around the Patio of Lights and served simultaneously as a laundry and storage area for the tenants of the various apartments.
 Built by applying simple shapes, Mediterranean influences (in the use of the color white), excellent ventilation, and natural lighting, it’s the perfect combination of aesthetics with functionality.

 Considered one of the most unusual spaces in the building, this floor incorporates a series of sixty catenary arches, which Gaudí would later replicate in the Attic of Casa Milà.
 Again, many people interpret these arches as an animal’s rib cage.
-In fact, the room facing the Main Façade was even dubbed the “Dragon’s Womb”!
+The room facing the Main Façade was even dubbed the “Dragon’s Womb”!

 Roof Terrace

 The Roof Terrace of Casa Batlló in Barcelona is what in Spain is called Azotea, that is, a “flat roof”.
 Here, it’s possible to admire up close the cross that is part of the Main Façade and understand some of its details.
-For example, the cross is supported on a bulbous ceramic base, almost as if it was a dome.
-And in the tower that supports it, Gaudí included the monograms of the Holy Family: Joseph (JHP), Mary (M), and Jesus (JHS).
+For example, the cross is supported on a bulbous ceramic base, almost as if it were a dome.
+In the tower that supports it, Gaudí included the monograms of the Holy Family: Joseph (JHP), Mary (M), and Jesus (JHS).

 In total, the Terrace of Casa Batlló in Barcelona has 36 chimneys distributed in four groups, over six meters high.
-And these chimneys are decorated with pieces of colored ceramic and glass, forming various patterns.
+These chimneys are decorated with pieces of colored ceramic and glass, forming various patterns.
 Its unusual shapes were a functional choice to favor air circulation.

 Share this blog post on your social media!